genilab/genilab.github.io/collaborate.md

 * Promote Publications, always important to showcase our interests and capabilities.

 ### Industry Partners

-We need to make our research and development relevant to the industry, so it will have true impact!

-In practical terms, we seek to collaborate with Industry Partners that can help with:
+We seek to collaborate with Industry Partners that can help with:

 * Create Industry-relevant Use Cases.
 * Ideas for Industry-Relevant Prototypes applying our Research resources for fast prototyping.
 * Joint Grant Applications.

 ### Postdoctoral Researchers

 > Note: We DO NOT have financial support available at the moment.

 We are continuously looking into financial support to be able to create PostDoc opportunities.

 If you would like to put together a proposal, we are more than happy to support.

 ### PhD Students